CPLI FAQs

 ALUCA’s Certified Professional Life Insurance (CPLI) membership framework meets all of these requirements.
 Setting the professional benchmark for life insurance professionals based on their educational qualifications and competencies gained in life insurance, it ensures that all ALUCA accredited members comply with ALUCA’s Continued Professional Development (CPD) annual requirements, and is underpinned by ALUCA’s competency framework.

-Review to Apply for a CPLI membership for more information.
+See Apply for a CPLI membership for more information.

 You need to have gained both educational qualifications and years of experience in Life Insurance specific to claims, underwriters and rehabilitation professionals.